alexfikl/uiucthesis2020/README.md

 \end{document}
 ```

-The `thesis.tex` and `thesisstyle.tex` files are provided as inspiration and
+The `thesis.tex` and `thesisstyle.sty` files are provided as inspiration and
 likely contain some personal preferences.
 The example document can be easily built
 with (see the [just command runner](https://just.systems))
 ```bash